industoai/Deep-Barcode-Reader/README.md

 ---
 # Deep-Barcode-Reader
 This repository is used for reading different types of barcodes and QR codes from images.
-The code is written in Python and uses OpenCV, Pyzbar, and other libraries for reading barcodes and QR codes.
+The code is written in Python and uses OpenCV, Pyzbar and other libraries for reading barcodes and QR codes.

 ## How to Use
 The library offers several functions for reading barcodes and QR codes from images.